Big speed

 Get Our Washington State Workers’ Compensation Lawyers Help

-Once you file the L&I benefits claim, the department reviews it to determine whether you are eligible and what kind of workers' compensation insurance benefits you may be eligible to receive.
+Once you file the L&I benefits claim, the department reviews it to determine whether you are eligible and what kind of workers' compensation insurance benefits you may be eligible to receive, contact us for a free consultation.

 Schedule a Consultation With Lehmbecker Law Today